ryoppippi/unplugin-typia/packages/unplugin-typia/README.md

 <details>
 <summary>Webpack</summary><br>

-> ⚠️ Note: Currently, this plugin works only with 'esm' target.
+> ⚠️ Note: Currently, this plugin on JSR works only with 'esm' target.
+> If you want to use 'cjs' target, please download from npm and use it.

+> If you want to download from JSR, you have following options:
 > If you want to use 'cjs' target on Node < 20.17.0 , please use with [`jiti`](https://github.com/unjs/jiti).
 > If you want to use 'cjs' target on Node >= 20.17.0, please use with `require` and enable [`--experimental-require-modules` flag](https://github.com/nodejs/node/pull/51977).
 > If you want to use 'esm' target, don't worry!
 You can use this plugin without any additional setup.